SCAI-JHU/PartInstruct/README.md

 ![intro](teaser/figure_intro.png)

-We introduce PartInstruct, the first large-scale benchmark for training and evaluating fine-grained robot manipulation policies using part-level instructions.
+We introduce **PartInstruct**, the first large-scale benchmark for training and evaluating fine-grained robot manipulation policies using part-level instructions.

 ### Environment Setup